 Virtual cards exist in the Starling app and your digital wallet, rather than as a physical card.
 A virtual card can be used to make payments directly from Spaces, the section of the app where you can set money aside from your main balance for any purpose you like, for example a holiday or DIY.

-Making payments from Spaces using a virtual card can be especially helpful if you use Spaces to budget - you could have Spaces for transport or shopping, with allocated funds separate from your main balance.
+Making payments from Spaces using a virtual card can be especially helpful if you use Spaces to budget - you could have Spaces for your grocery shop or nights out, with allocated funds separate from your main balance.
 You can set up five virtual cards for a personal Starling account and another five for a Starling joint account.

 What are the advantages of digital wallets?